Otago prison guard attacked by inmate awarded $65,000

 The man was seriously assaulted in June 2012 while working as a corrections officer at the Otago Corrections Facility.

-The judgement outlines how the man was supervising 25 inmates in the facility's high security unit when he was punched from behind by one of the prisoners.
+The judgment outlines how the man was supervising 25 inmates in the facility's high security unit when he was punched from behind by one of the prisoners.

 The punch was so forceful he was knocked unconscious before being struck by the same prisoner at least a further 20 times.